Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 extension [A](pa: Par[A]) def run: A
 ```
 ## 7.2 Picking a representation
-Make use of the Java Standard Library: java.util.concurrent.ExecutorService.
+For representation, we can make use of the Java Standard Library.
-We can submit a Callable to ExecutorService and obtain a Future.
+It allows us to submit a Callable to ExecutorService and obtain a Future.

+We start by implementing `run`, assuming it has access to an `ExecutorService`
-For `run` we want it to return a `Future[A]` rather than `A`, so that the caller
+and see if that suggests anything.
+We want it to return a `Future[A]` rather than `A`,
-of run can decide things like how long to wait for a computation, or whether
+so that the caller of run can decide things like how long to wait for a computation,
-to cancel it.
+or whether to cancel it.
 ```scala worksheet
 opaque type Par[A] = ExecutorService => Future[A]
 extension [A](pa: Par[A]) def run(s: ExecutorService): Future[A] = pa(s)